jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 2) Abuse MS Excel DDE/README.md

 ## Questions
 Some questions to ask:

-1. How often is Excel a parent process in your environment?
+1. How often is Excel (or the other Office apps) a parent process in your environment?

 2. Is it typical to have is this Parent -> Child process chains with >= 2 edges/links?